SavvasRaptis/academic-pack-public/README.md

 ## Acknowledgments
 The template for note taking is basically a modified/simplified version taken from [CASTEL](https://castel.dev/).
 If you want even more advanced work visit his website.
 For information on how to optimize your note taking routine during courses/workshops, read the articles on his website.

 The template for the reviewer and author replies are based on the work of [github-mschroen](https://github.com/mschroen/review_response_letter).
-I added a few extra things that I prefered and I removed a couple that I didn't find useful.
-If you prefer to use markdown rather than LaTeX for your replies check his github page.
+I added a few extra things that I preferred and I removed a couple that I didn't find useful.
+If you prefer to use markdown rather than LaTeX for your replies check his GitHub page.